-How Your Body Resets and Recovers During Sleep
+Why Is Sleep Important?
+How Your Body Resets And Recovers

 Have you ever had a tough decision to make and someone told you to sleep on it?

-We all know what we feel like when we don’t get enough sleep.
-Our work performance is poor, our physical health struggles, we’re more likely catch a cold, and we become overwhelmed at just about anything (including what to have for dinner).
-There’s a reason we need to spend a third of our lives asleep.
+To understand the benefits of sleep, you just have to experience not getting enough.
+Inadequate sleep can mean your work performance is poor, your physical health struggles, you’re more likely to catch a cold, and you become overwhelmed at just about anything (including what to have for dinner).
+There’s a reason we’re meant to spend a third of our lives asleep.

 Why do we need sleep?